andreiaforbes/starter-hugo-academic/content/home/experience.md

         Responsibilities include:

         * Develop Power Bi dashboards to show aggregated, for internal and external business units.
         * Lead projects from start to end, collecting project requirements, design solutions, estimate time of project duration and              completion, extract, analyze and present data analysis results to customers.
+        * Perform data exploration, aggregation, analysis, and visualizations using R.
+        * Automated analysis and facilitate data access reporting for internal customers.
+        * Develop complex SQL queries, using different data sources (Hadoop/MS SQL) to create datasets for statistical analysis.
+        * Develop Qlik Sense dashboard to show metrics of medication diversion of clinicians, to monitor discrepancies of data loads             for customers.
+        * Work with team members to drive solutions that improve team efficiency and project deliverables to customers.
+        * Use Github to store, track, review, test and manage source code with team members.
         * Deploying

   - title: Professor of Semiconductor Physics